Worldwide Friends

 Accomodation & Food

-The house is more than 1.000 m² and has 12 double rooms and a dormitory, a fully equipped kitchen, several bathrooms, common areas, workshop rooms, and galleries.
+The house has 12 double rooms and 2 dormitories, a fully equipped kitchen, several bathrooms, common areas, workshop rooms, and galleries.
 It has its own generator to produce electricity for heating and daily use.

 Since it is always nice to try new and different dishes, volunteers are encouraged to bring along their favorite recipes from home!